Become a ClearCorrect provider

 Registering with ClearCorrect is easy.
-There are no arduous training requirements to worry about.
+There are no arduous training requirements to worry about or paper forms – it's all online and it's all easy!

-After a few days, you'll receive a call from your account representative – If you'd like to speak with them before exploring your new account, you can reach us at 1300 029 383 or by email at email@example.com
+After a few days, you'll receive a call from your account representative to introduce themselves and go through some of the basics – If you'd like to speak with them before exploring your new account, you can reach us at 1300 029 383 or by email at email@example.com

 Your account rep will answer all your questions, walk you through the doctor's portal, help set up your account and assist you with submitting cases.